Manitoba

 • who are considered “at risk” due to social, emotional, behavioural, or physical factors that impact on their ability to succeed in school

-Ask your school division about the continuum of supports in your school division.
+Ask your school principal or Student Services Administrator about the continuum of supports in your school division.

-For more information: Funding for Student Services/Special Education
+For more information visit Funding for Student Services

 Appropriate supports for programming are determined by school divisions and school teams in consultation with parents.
 Talk to your school or division about programming and the supports your child needs.